Customize your pipeline

 trigger: - main strategy: matrix: jdk10_linux: imageName: "ubuntu-16.04" jdk_version: "1.10" jdk11_windows: imageName: "vs2017-win2016" jdk_version: "1.11" maxParallel: 2 pool: vmImage: $(imageName) steps: - task: Maven@3 inputs: mavenPomFile: "pom.xml" mavenOptions: "-Xmx3072m" javaHomeOption: "JDKVersion" jdkVersionOption: $(jdk_version) jdkArchitectureOption: "x64" publishJUnitResults: true testResultsFiles: "**/TEST-*.xml" goals: "package"

 Select Save and then confirm the changes to see your build run two jobs on two different platforms and SDKs.

 You can use a

 trigger: to specify the events when you want to run the pipeline.
-YAML pipelines are configured by default with a CI trigger on your default branch (which is usually master).
+YAML pipelines are configured by default with a CI trigger on your default branch (which is usually main).
 You can set up triggers for specific branches or for pull request validation.
 For a pull request validation trigger just replace the

 trigger: step with